Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Declarations

-\textbf{Acknowledgement.} The author would like to thank the financial supports of the National Key R\&D Program of China (No. 2020YFA0712700), the National Natural Science Foundation of China (Nos.
-11931004, 12090014), and the Youth Innovation Promotion Association, CAS (2017003).
+\textbf{Funding.} The author would like to thank the financial supports of the National Key R\&D Program of China (No. 2020YFA0712700), the National Natural Science Foundation of China (Nos.
+11931004, 12090010, 12090014), and the Youth Innovation Promotion Association, CAS (Y2021002).

+\textbf{Availability of data and materials.} No new data and materials have been generated in the preparation of this paper.